 The objectives of the DECRA scheme are to:

-- support and advance promising early career researchers;
+- support excellent basic and applied research by early career researchers

 The Australian Laureate Fellowships scheme reflects the ARC’s commitment to support excellence in research by attracting world-class researchers and research leaders to key positions, and creating new rewards and incentives for the application of their talents in Australia.

 Open to applications from outstanding researchers of international repute, the Australian Laureate Fellowships scheme particularly encourages proposals involving Australian and non-Australian researchers currently working overseas by providing eligible Australian Laureate Fellows with Project Funding in addition to a salary supplement and salary-related (on-cost) support.

 The Future Fellowships scheme was introduced to promote research in areas of critical national importance by giving outstanding researchers incentives to conduct their research in Australia.
 The aim of Future Fellowships is to ensure that outstanding mid-career researchers are recruited and retained, by Administering Organisations in continuing academic positions.

 Future Fellowships will encourage proposals from researchers working in areas of national priority.
 Preference will be given to those researchers who can demonstrate a capacity to build collaboration across industry and/or research institutions and/or with other disciplines.

 Although international experience is important for Australian researchers, it is also important they have the opportunity to return home to continue their work.
 The Future Fellowships scheme aims to encourage outstanding Australian researchers currently based overseas to return to Australia.

 The Discovery Indigenous scheme provides funding to Eligible Organisations to support research programs led by an Indigenous Australian researcher and build research capacity of higher degree research and early career researchers.